MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/api-based-oauth.md

    :::image type="content" source="../assets/images/Copilot/api-based-me-oauth-registration-id.png" alt-text="Screenshot shows the OAuth client registration ID generated in Developer POrtal for Teams.":::

-You've now successfully configured OAuth in Developer Portal.

 > [!IMPORTANT]
 > When setting up your OAuth application with a third-party authentication provider, ensure that you add https://teams.microsoft.com/api/platform/v1.0/oAuthRedirect to the list of allowed redirect endpoints.
-These providers maintain a list of these endpoints to call for their application, making it crucial to include this URL to ensure seamless functionality.
+These providers maintain a list of such endpoints to call for their application, making it crucial to include this URL to ensure seamless functionality.

 ### Add OAuth client registration ID in API based message extension

-To update **OAuth client registration ID** in API based message extension, follow these steps:
+To update OAuth client registration ID in API based message extension, follow these steps:

 1. Go to Teams Developer Portal.